TheBrokenPipe/sourcelib/RepoNoVPN.md

 # Accessing Repo Without UQ VPN
 > [!IMPORTANT]
 > This is an unofficial guide for accessing your repo without the need of UQ VPN.
-It is not endorsed nor supported by course staff, and I am not responsible for any damage caused by follwoing this unofficial guide.
+It is not endorsed nor supported by course staff, and I am not responsible for any damage caused by following this unofficial guide.

 This assumes that you're on a Windows 10+ computer or some UNIX-alike OS (e.g., macOS or Linux) where you have access to the `ssh` command.
 Proxy jump through moss will be used instead of the UQ VPN.